make-all/tuya-local/DEVICES.md

 - Simple switch with timer v2 - the above with timer moved from dp 11 to 9, confirmed with a Nexxt 220V smart switch.
 - Simple triple switch - three switches in a single device, tested with Somgam 3 gang wall switches.
 - Simple quad switch - four switches in a single device, tested with Somgam 4 gang wall switches.
+- RGB Nightlight outlet - one smartplug with a small built-in RGB light.

 ### Lights